- Cancer Information

-Telling children that you are dying will be confronting and difficult.
+If you have children or grandchildren, telling them that you are dying will be difficult.
 There is no easy way to approach this conversation, but it is important to let them know what is happening.

 Like adults, children of all ages need time to prepare for the death of someone close to them.
-It’s natural to want to protect children, but children will often sense that something has changed.
+It’s natural to want to protect children, but they will often sense that something has changed.
 Not sharing the prognosis can add to their anxiety – and yours.

 - It may be easier to have your partner or a support person with you when you have the initial discussion.